cassianoperin/CHIP8_C/README.md

 ### Problems

-1 - FPS 61 sometimes, review time mesurement
+1 - FPS 61 sometimes on vsync mode, review time measurement and detect when and why

+2 - Keyboard bug!